Identity Verification in the Healthcare Industry

 To counter these threats, the healthcare industry must invest in robust cybersecurity measures, regular security assessments, employee data protection training, and data privacy regulations compliance.
 Additionally, fostering a cybersecurity culture across the healthcare ecosystem is essential to safeguard sensitive patient information from fraudulent activities.

-According to Europe’s GDPR privacy law, healthcare organizations that serve patients from any of the 28 EU nations need to familiarize themselves with the law to ensure compliance.
+According to the EU’s GDPR privacy law, healthcare organizations serving patients from any of the 28 nations must familiarize themselves with the law to ensure compliance.
 In the United States, compliance regulations such as HITECH and HIPAA are there to verify patient identity.

 Healthcare facilities that don’t comply with these acts might have to pay hefty financial penalties.